grafana/grafana-plugin-sdk-go/contribute/developer-guide.md

 v0.123.0 is a valid semantic version for this release.
 ```
->You may also run `gorelease` without parameters and let it figure the correct next tag.
-Do validate these tags correspond to the current release and next release.

 - Run `git tag <VERSION>` (For example **v0.123.0**)
   - NOTE: We're using Lightweight Tags, so no other options are required